 Semi structured questions included information regarding their vision (extent of vision loss, new or long standing), what went well or not so well when they were admitted, during their stay and discharge and encounters with hospital staff, in relation to their vision; for staff the questions focused on their experience looking after people who are blind or have low vision for their entire stay.

 Using transcripts of recorded interviews and focus groups the steering and review committee developed a journey map that described the whole experience from all angles and identified the good and bad ‘touch points’ or key issues and associated emotions.

-The steering and review committees identified the priority touch points and design strategies that should improve the experience of people who are blind or have low vision.
+The steering and review committees identified the priority touch points and designed strategies that should improve the experience of people who are blind or have low vision.
 The solutions are then implemented, tested and refined.
-The strategies included information sheets in large print, braille signs, coloured cutlery, training and education for staff, etc.).
-Staff on participating wards at Bankstown-Lidcombe and Fairfield Hospitals were involved in the implementation of strategies as appropriate.
+The strategies included patient and consumer information be provided in accessible format as identified in the conversation guide What matters to you and use of the Top 5 to personalise care.
+Staff capability was an important aspect of this project.
+The staff on participating wards at Bankstown-Lidcombe and Fairfield Hospitals were involved in the implementation of identified strategies as appropriate.
 Methods to evaluate the success of each strategy were co-designed to match the solution.
 These involved a staff survey, assessing satisfaction with each strategy from patients, support people and staff on participating wards at Bankstown-Lidcombe and Fairfield Hospitals.